 IMPORTANT: AFUE ratings measure the potential efficiency of heating systems.
 Lack of regular maintenance and tuneup may reduce your furnace’s actual performance.

-Replacing a heat exchanger is cost-prohibitive.
+A replacement heat exchanger is cost-prohibitive.
 In this case, it actually makes better financial sense to purchase a new furnace.

 Does your home have chilly rooms or entire floors that just never seem to warm up, no matter what the thermostat setting may be?
 The cause behind this unpleasant problem could be an older or incorrectly sized furnace.
 Furnace replacement will allow you to eliminate that uneven heating and take control of your home comfort.